ngardiner/ngardiner.github.io/ha.md

 #### Whole-house Audio

 In order to provide whole-house audio, I picked up 6 NEXX WT3050 devices which provide 2 x 100Mbps ethernet ports, 1 USB port and 54Mbps WiFi.
-The NEXX devices are able to run OpenWRT, which provides great flexibility in configuring
+The NEXX devices are able to run OpenWRT, which provides great flexibility in configuring audio platforms.

+The OpenWrt distribution used is an unmodified OpenWrt Chaos Calmer installation, with x packages installed.

 <center>
   <img src="images/IMG_20170409_175646.jpg" />
   <br /><i>The 6 NEXX WT3050 devices used to provide whole-house audio</i>
 </center>

-For $29.75, I picked up 6 sets of USB A to DC jack connectors, as well as 6 sets of DC jack to USB micro connectors, and 6 USB audio sound card devices.
+<br />For $29.75, I picked up 6 sets of USB A to DC jack connectors, as well as 6 sets of DC jack to USB micro connectors, and 6 USB audio sound card devices.
 These are coupled with 6 passive PoE injectors (for $20.80), to allow the NEXX devices to be powered via Ethernet cables.

 To connect the USB audio devices to the NEXX devices, I purchased 6 rotatable 3-port USB hubs, at a cost of $23.67.
 These USB hubs allow multiple devices to be connected to each of the NEXX devices, in a small form factor, providing

+Sometimes, fixed whole-house audio doesn't quite meet the requirement, and for this I purchased 3 IdeaUSA W205 portable WiFi speakers, which cost $230 in total.
+The speakers connect via WiFi to our wireless network, and are able to stream audio on multiple protocols including Airplay.

 <center>
   <img src="images/IMG_20170409_163837.jpg" />
+  <br /><i>The portable ideaUSA W205 WiFi speakers, providing WiFi, Bluetooth and AUX Audio</i>
 </center>